sawcce/zub-vm/README.md

 ### Legacy support
 You are free to use the "old" api and I plan on supporting it for zub's current set of features.
 If other features were to be added I can't guarantee if they would be supported by the old api.
 Please note that `v2` and the legacy api aren't mutually exclusive and you can technically mix-and-match both (although not recommended as the paradigms are widely different).

+### Fancying more?
+Feel free to take a look at `src/lib.rs` where there are many more example of the legacy api and some of `v2`.

 ## Languages

 ### Hugorm